 The Longhorn 100 identifies and celebrates the success of the 100 fastest growing Longhorn businesses in the world.

-Companies must meet all four of the following criteria:
+Companies must meet all of the following criteria:

-1. The company must have been in continuous business for five years or more as of December 31, 2022.
+- The company must have been in continuous business for four years or more as of December 31, 2025.

 - Longhorn founded means that a graduate of UT Austin (or a group of graduates from UT Austin) founded the company and is still employed as CEO, chairman, president, managing partner, or other C-Suite position.